Is there someone available to proofread student work?

 If you have requests or additions for this page, please contact Shawna Shapiro.

 The Center is committed to supporting students who are non-native speakers of English.
 Peer tutors are given training and resources for working with these students.
-In addition, the Center’s ESL specialist, Shawna Shapiro, offers courses, workshops, and faculty development opportunities.
+In addition, the College's ESL specialist, Shawna Shapiro, offers courses, workshops, and faculty development opportunities.